 Afterward, we'll be asked several questions about MySQL and the database.
 These settings have already been configured on our Droplet, so we can accept the values given:

 Output?
 Enter your MySQL hostname: localhost ?
 Enter your MySQL username: ghost ?
 Enter your MySQL password (skip to keep current password): [hidden] ?
 Enter your Ghost database name: ghost_production ✔ Configuring Ghost ✔ Setting up instance Running sudo command: chown -R ghost:ghost /var/www/ghost/content ✔ Setting up "ghost" system user

 When the script asks about setting up a mysql user, one has already been set up, so we'll enter

 ghost setup continuedDo you wish to set up "ghost" mysql user? n

 Next, in order to make our site production-ready, when we're prompted to set up Nginx, we'll accept the default,

 ghost setup continued?
 Do you wish to set up Nginx?
 (Y/n)Y

-Output✔ Creating nginx config file at /var/www/ghost/system/files/ghost.digitalocean.love.conf Running sudo command: ln -sf /var/www/ghost/system/files/ghost.digitalocean.love.conf /etc/nginx/sites-available/ghost.digitalocean.love.conf Running sudo command: ln -sf /etc/nginx/sites-available/ghost.digitalocean.love.conf /etc/nginx/sites-enabled/ghost.digitalocean.love.conf Running sudo command: service nginx restart ✔ Setting up Nginx
+Output✔ Creating nginx config file at /var/www/ghost/system/files/blog.digitalocean.love.conf Running sudo command: ln -sf /var/www/ghost/system/files/blog.digitalocean.love.conf /etc/nginx/sites-available/blog.digitalocean.love.conf Running sudo command: ln -sf /etc/nginx/sites-available/blog.digitalocean.love.conf /etc/nginx/sites-enabled/blog.digitalocean.love.conf Running sudo command: nginx -s reload ✔ Setting up Nginx

 The next choice we'll need to make is whether to set up SSL with Let's Encrypt.
 You can learn more about Let's Encrypt in the Introduction to Let's Encrypt Guide.

-Again, this default to "Yes".
+Again, this defaults to "Yes".
 We can press